BigScience

 Pioneering open-source AI collaboration

-BigScience's portfolio covers 11 active models across 1 non-obsolete family, with task labels spanning general LLM work.
+BigScience's portfolio covers 11 active models across 1 current family, spanning general LLM work.
 Open a model detail page to compare provider routes and sourced benchmarks.

 - Teams evaluating general LLM work across this lab's releases